jcomellas/kvlists/README.md

-(*path*) retrieval and modification (loosely inspired by Bob Ippolito's great [kvc](https://github.com/etrepum/kvc) library, which itself was inspired by Apple's [NSKeyValueCoding](https://developer.apple.com/library/ios/documentation/Cocoa/Reference/Foundation/Protocols/NSKeyValueCoding_Protocol/Reference/Reference.html) protocol from Objective-C). `kvlists` allows a behavior similar to that of [XPath](http://www.w3.org/TR/xpath/), but with a syntax specifically adapted to Erlang.
+(*path*) retrieval and modification (loosely inspired by Bob Ippolito's great [kvc](https://github.com/etrepum/kvc) library, which itself was inspired by Apple's [NSKeyValueCoding](https://developer.apple.com/library/ios/documentation/Cocoa/Reference/Foundation/Protocols/NSKeyValueCoding_Protocol/Reference/Reference.html) protocol from Objective-C). `kvlists` provides functionality that is similar to that of [XPath](http://www.w3.org/TR/xpath/), but with a syntax specifically adapted to Erlang.
 It supports lists of key/value pairs where the keys are either **atoms** or **binaries** and their type specification is:
 ```erlang
 [{Key :: atom() | binary(), Value :: term()}]
 ```